aws-kr-tnc/moving-to-serverless-renew/lab-guide/LAB03.md

 <img src=./images/stop-app.png width=500>

 ## TASK 4.
 Go to Cognito
 In this TASK, you will add a sign-up/sign-in component to CloudAlbum application by using Amazon Cognito.
-After setting up Amazon Cognito, user information will retrieved from the Amazon Cognito.
+After setting up Amazon Cognito user pool, user information will stored into the Amazon Cognito.

 <img src=./images/lab03-task3-cognito-arc.png width=600>